Beee4life/acf-city-selector/README.md

 I got the idea for this plugin through [Fabrizio Sabato](https://github.com/fab01) who used it a bit differently, which can ben seen [here](http://www.deskema.it/en/articles/multi-level-country-state-city-cascading-select-wordpress).

-[Jarah de Jong](https://github.com/inquota) helped me out with the JS basics and [John McDonald](https://github.com/mrjohnmc) with the German translation.
+[Jarah de Jong](https://github.com/inquota) helped me out with some JS at the start and [John McDonald](https://github.com/mrjohnmc) did the German translations.

 <a name="changelog"></a>
 ### Changelog